 A: Mercury isn’t a projector – it’s an integrated control system that goes into X-Laser projectors, allowing custom DMX control without a computer.

-Q: “Does Mercury work with grandMA, Jands Vista, Hog, Chamsys, etc.?”
+Q: “Does Mercury work with grandMA, Jands Vista, Hog, ChamSys, and other pro lighting consoles?”

 Q: “What kind of pattern manipulators are built into the Mercury control system?